tangowithcode/tango_with_django_2/manuscript/chapter-unix.md

 The dollar sign (`$`) typically indicates that the user is a standard user account.
 Conversely, a hash symbol (`#`) may be used to signify the user logged in has [root privileges](http://en.wikipedia.org/wiki/Superuser).
 Whatever symbol is present is used to signify that the computer is awaiting your input.

 I> ### Prompts can Differ
 I> The information presented by the prompt on your computer may differ from the example shown above.
 For example, some prompts may display the current date and time, or any other information.
-It all depends how your computer is set up.
+It all depends on how your computer is set up.

 When you are using the terminal, it is important to know where you are in the file system.
 To find out where you are, you can issue the command `pwd`.
 This will display your *Present Working Directory* (hence `pwd`).
 For example, check the example terminal interactions below.